Summary: in this tutorial, you’ll learn about the Tkinter Label

 Code language: Python (python)

-The following example shows a label with the Helvetica
+The following program creates a label with the Helvetica

 import tkinter as tk